upm-space/dO2s/meteor/doc/a03-using-react-router-4.md

 export default PublicNavigation;
 ```
-Let's take a look at the `<PublicNavigation />` component now to see how we handle our links and switching active state based on the URL.

 Well, this got easier!
 In React Router v3, getting active links set up required a bit of hoop jumping.
 Now, it's baked into the library.
 Here, in order to handle navigation, we import the `<LinkContainer />` component which gives us access to a wrapped version of React Router's `<NavLink />` component which is self-aware about whether or not the link it renders is currently active.

-Because we are using `react-bootstrap` and `react-router` we need the `react-router-bootstrap` package that provides the `<LinkContainer />` component in which we have to wrap our  `<NavItem/>` components within the `<Nav />` component from `react-bootstrap`, the appropriate styles from Bootstrap will be automatically applied, and the `<LinkContainer />` passes the appropriate props to `<NavItem/>` in order to toggle the active class we want applied to the rendered element when the current URL matches.
+Because we are using `react-bootstrap` and `react-router` we need the `react-router-bootstrap` package that provides the `<LinkContainer />` component in which we have to wrap our  `<NavItem/>` components within `<Nav />` from `react-bootstrap`, the appropriate styles from Bootstrap will be automatically applied, and the `<LinkContainer />` passes the appropriate props to `<NavItem/>` in order to toggle the active class we want applied to the rendered element when the current URL matches.
 That's it!

 Behind the scenes, if we look at the source of `<NavLink />`, we can see that it returns a `<Route />` component.
 This is important to pay attention to because it explains why we need our `<Navigation />` component wrapped in our `<Router />` component.
 With these pieces, inside of `<NavLink />`, we can see the code looking at the match prop passed to the component.
 Wait...`match`?
 Where's that coming from?